FAQ on ordering and availability

 When unwrapping my watercolors, the wax paper adhered to some of the paints; is this a problem?

-Due to the natural composition of some pans they will sometimes become slightly damp especially in cool weather.
-The individual wax paper wrapping on each pan is to catch this when it happens so if you find a little paint stuck to the wax paper, just leave the wrapper in a warm place.
-After a while you’ll be able to peel off the paint and put it back in the pan or onto a palette to be used.
+Due to extreme heat temperatures worldwide, it is common and natural to have our watercolors soften upon arrival.
+The individual wax paper wrapping on each pan is to catch this when it happens so if you find a little paint stuck to the wax paper, you can place your watercolors in the freezer for an hour.
+After this time you’ll be able to peel off the paint and put it back in the pan or onto a palette to be used.
 This will not impede the performance of your watercolors in any way.

 Why are some of the metallic shimmer paints soft in the pan?